 - Begin lying face-up on the ground with your arms extended up over your head.

-- Then, reach your arms forward toward your toes, while drawing your waist back, keeping the feet rooted into the ground.
+- Then, reach your arms forward toward your toes, while drawing your waist back, keeping the feet flat on the ground.

-- Slowly roll down toward the floor until you're back at the starting position.
+- Slowly roll down toward the floor, maintaining the C-curve in your spine, until you're back at the starting position.

 Reps: repeat for 1 minute